-The District Advocate program is the nation’s largest grassroots advocacy movement for music.
-As a District Advocate you will join thousands of Recording Academy members across the country in support of music, starting today and culminating on October 24, 2018 when you will advocate directly to your U.S. Representative or Senator in his or her home office.
+District Advocate day is the nation’s largest grassroots advocacy movement for music.
+Every year, thousands of Recording Academy members across the country join in support of music by advocating directly to their U.S. Representative or Senator in his or her home office.

 District Advocate is the Recording Academy’s annual nationwide grassroots lobbying initiative that brings music creators to the local offices of their elected representatives right in their own home towns.
 These in-person visits make it possible for our members to voice their concerns about legislation affecting their livelihoods and ensure their voices are heard.

-Being a part of District Advocate is more than just showing up to your meeting on Oct.
-24. Being an advocate means staying active in the weeks leading up to District Advocate day as we work together to support passage of the Music Modernization Act through social media platforms and calls to action.
-At your meeting on October 24, you only have to be yourself and tell personal stories about music in your life.
+Being a part of District Advocate is more than just showing up to your meeting on District Advocate day.
+Being an advocate means staying active in the weeks leading up to your meeting as we work together to support important advocacy priorities through social media platforms and calls to action.
+At your meeting on District Advocate day, you only have to be yourself and tell personal stories about music in your life.
 How does current legislation affect you?
 District Advocate participants are also asked to arrive early for their scheduled meeting and to dress appropriately (music business casual).
 Feel free to bring instruments to your meeting as well.

 Meetings are scheduled for you by the Academy’s Advocacy team in Washington, D.C.
 Your Team Captain, a volunteer from your local chapter, will reach out to you directly with your meeting information as soon as your meeting has been scheduled.
 In some cases, due to an elected official’s busy schedule, meetings may not be confirmed until the day before.
 For that reason, we ask that you hold the day open to accommodate their schedules.